undefinded-user/ValidatorComponent/README.md

 1. Validate method
 2. When it is called.
 Validate method is automatically executed at first level nested Validator components
 3. Any nested levels are avalible
+4. Any intermediate component should pass all properties down to the three

 ## Logic expamples